kubeflow/community/releases/handbook.md

 - Kubecon dates - let’s not hard block on events, but keep them in mind since we know community members might get doublebooked.
 - Associated events (aka.
 AI Day at Kubecon, Tensorflow events) - we want to keep them in mind.

-**Success Criteria:** Release team selected, schedule sent to kubeflow-discuss, all release team members have the proper permissions and are meeting regularly.
+**Success Criteria:** Release team selected, release schedule sent to kubeflow-discuss, all release team members have the proper permissions and are meeting regularly.

 ### Development (10 weeks)